visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - For LinkedIn only pricing visit https://ddevi.com/pricing page and select LinkedIn.
 - WebHook Data export is supported.

+### YouTube

+- Monitors videos & shorts within last 30 days first time, then latest every 2 last two hours.
+- You can monitor comments on selected videos / Shorts as well.
+Track Comments on 30 videos or shorts.
+- Whatever profile you are Logged in with, Devi will use that to search videos and shorts.
+You can check by going to Youtube.com
+- Faster scan intervals possible (30+ minutes).
+- For YouTube only pricing visit https://ddevi.com/pricing page and select Youtube.
+- WebHook Data export is supported.

 ### Twitter/X

 - Location options: Scan posts "Near Me" or "Global"
 - Faster scan intervals possible (30+ minutes)
 - Detect posts by influencers for your keywords
+- Monitor comments on Selected Post only (30 limit).
+Go to X Tab, Click 'Track Comments'.
+Button appear when you hover on a desired post.
 - AI generated responses from within Devi.
 No auto DMs to protect your account.
 - For X/Twitter only pricing visit https://ddevi.com/pricing page and select Twitter/X
 - Webhook data export is supported